Think City

-The Th!nk City is an electric city car that was produced by Norwegian carmaker Think Global, and production partner Valmet Automotive from 2008 to 2012.
+The Think City (stylized as the TH!NK City) is an electric city car that was produced by Norwegian carmaker Think Global, and production partner Valmet Automotive from 2008 to 2012.
 It is a small two-seater/2+2-seater highway capable vehicle, with a top speed of 110 km/h, and an all-electric range of 160 km on a full charge.